 STATUS current

-DESCRIPTION "This is a control variable.
+DESCRIPTION "This is a status variable.
 It is written by the SME when the device is initialized for operation in a band defined by an Operating Class.
 This attribute, when true, indicates that the station implementation is capable of supporting Extended Channel Switch Announcement.
 This attribute, when false or not present, indicates the capability is currently not operational."

 DEFVAL { false }